regolith-linux/regolith-desktop-website/content/_index.md

 {{< tab "Debian Bullseye" >}}

 Regolith can be installed as system packages.
-This makes updating and removing easy and consistent.
+This makes updating and removing easier and more consistent.
 The following steps describe how to configure your system to read packages from the Regolith package repository and install the desktop package.

 1. Register the Regolith public key to your local `apt`: